Rassie van der Dussen: T20 franchise career

 On 3 June 2018, van der Dussen was selected to play for the Vancouver Knights in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the leading run-scorer in the tournament for the Vancouver Knights, with 255 runs in eight matches.
 In the same month, he was named in the squad for the Highveld Lions team for the 2018–19 season.

 In October 2018, van der Dussen was named in Jozi Stars' squad for the first edition of the Mzansi Super League T20 tournament.
 In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
 In September 2019, he was named in the squad for the Jozi Stars team for the 2019 Mzansi Super League tournament.
 In December 2019, he was picked by Islamabad United in the supplementary round of the 2020 Pakistan Super League players draft as their last pick.

 In July 2020, van der Dussen was named in the St Kitts & Nevis Patriots squad for the 2020 Caribbean Premier League.
 However, van der Dussen was one of five South African cricketers to miss the tournament, after failing to confirm travel arrangements in due time.
 In February 2022, he was bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.

+In 2024, Van der Dussen was signed to play in the Pakistani Super League, for the Lahore Qalandars.